 Because of my ostomy surgery I have been able to (list favorite activities and life milestones).

-Please join me in celebrating on Saturday, October 7, 2023 and let our community know that “Ostomies are Life-Savers.”
+Please join me in celebrating Ostomy Awareness Day on Saturday, October 7, 2023 and let our community know that “Ostomies are Life-Savers.”
 Sadly, stigmas and misinformation can cause some patients to delay or refuse ostomy surgery.

 If you know someone who has or may have an ostomy let them know that peer support (from, include a local support group if applicable) and trusted educational resources are available from UOAA at www.ostomy.org.
 You’ll also find information on the Run for Resilience Ostomy 5k and stories about others who are living proof of life after ostomy surgery.